 If you’re up for a crazy good time, then check out the popular Nash Trash Tours hosted by the Jugg Sisters.
 The laughing never stops and the stories are ones you’ll never forget.
 It’s definitely a TRIP!

 Another Nashville tour company that always ranks high among the tourists: Gray Line Bus Tours.
-We took their tour of Studio B on Music Row (as part of the Platinum ticket package at the Country Music Hall of Fame) and thoroughly enjoyed it.
+We took their tour of Studio B on Music Row and thoroughly enjoyed it.
 Their driver/tour guide made the tour especially enjoyable!
 (Studio B is where the legends recorded their hits.)

 Nashville Sightseeing Tours is another good tour company worth considering.